All About growing Abutilon, the Flowering Maple

-Abutilon are free flowering plants with leaves like maple trees and pastel flowers that have the look of crepe paper.
+Abutilon are free flowering plants with leaves like maple trees and colorful flowers that have the look of crepe paper.
 Although Abutilon is no relation to the maple tree, it is frequently referred to as the "flowering maple".
 Abutilon does have maple-like palmate leaves.
 You may also notice a similarity to mallows and hibiscus.
 These are cousins of Abutilon, and in addition to similar flower shapes, they share the ability to produce dozens of flowers.

 In fact, a happy Abutilon can flower almost non-stop, in shades from white to pale yellow to deep coral and red.